phylum-dev/cli/docs/extensions/extension_example.md

-While it would be possible to request read access to just `./package-lock.json`, this would only work for `package-lock.json` files defeating the purpose of passing the lockfile as a paramater.
+While it would be possible to request read access to just `./package-lock.json`, this would only work for `package-lock.json` files defeating the purpose of passing the lockfile as a parameter.
 Instead, we request read access to all files in the working directory:

 ```toml